Guild Member Profile

 Good beer is one of life’s pleasure.
 Celebrating that and helping people discover that is rewarding.

-Also, beer and all alcohol also has some dedicated and highly organised opponents.
+Also, beer and all alcohol has some dedicated and highly organised opponents.
 I do not doubt they are sincere in their wish to reduce harm, however some intentionally use ‘dodgy data’ to create alarmist and misleading stories that the mainstream media (often) fail to verify and challenge.

 Hence the public debate on alcohol is skewed and poor policy and practice follows.
 Not only are responsible consumers, retailers and producers adversely affected, but it means resources are wasted that could be better directed to support those that misuse a range of substances.
 I want to redress the imbalance in the public debate on alcohol and membership of the Guild can help in this.